renn0xtek9/Arithmos/doc/visual-programming/source/widgets/data/file.md

 - Data: dataset from the file

 The **File** widget [reads the input data file](../../loading-your-data/index.md) (data table with data instances) and sends the dataset to its output channel.
 The history of most recently opened files is maintained in the widget.
-The widget also includes a directory with sample datasets that come pre-installed with Orange.
+The widget also includes a directory with sample datasets that come pre-installed with Arithmos.

 The widget reads data from Excel (**.xlsx**), simple tab-delimited (**.txt**), comma-separated files (**.csv**) or URLs.
 For other formats see Other Formats section below.